BoldGrid/w3-total-cache/readme.txt

 Please reach out to all of these people and support their projects if you're so inclined.

 == Changelog ==

+= 0.10.2 =
+* Fixed compatibility with wpdb::prepare in WordPress 5.3

 = 0.10.1 =
 * Fixed slowdown in memcached engine